dortegadelv/HaplotypeDFEStandingVariation/README.md

+## Programs and scripts from our paper 'Haplotype-based inference of the distribution of fitness effects'

-This repository contains all the scripts and programs used in our paper:
+This repository contains all the scripts to reproduce the results from our paper:

-Haplotype-based inference of the distribution of fitness effects of segregating variants
+Haplotype-based inference of the distribution of fitness effects

 Diego Ortega-Del Vecchyo, Kirk Lohmueller and John Novembre